 How to Print the I Spy Printable

-- Download your free copy of the 3-page I Spy Game – St. Patrick’s Day game plus answer sheetwhen you sign up for our free newsletter.
+- Get your free copy of the 3-page I Spy Game – St. Patrick’s Day game plus answer sheetwhen you sign up for our free newsletter.
 You’ll be sent an email with a zip file containing the free printable.

 - The zip file will open and ask where you want to save it.